LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/15_audio_controller/index.md

 To get started, in the *MonoGameLibrary* project:

-1. Create a new directory named *Audio*.
+1. Create a new folder named *Audio*.
-2. Add a new class file named *AudioController.cs* to the *Audio* directory you just created.
+2. Add a new class file named *AudioController.cs* to the *Audio* folder you just created.
 3. Add the following code as the initial structure for the class

     [!code-csharp[](./snippets/audiocontroller.cs#declaration)]